ginigangadharan/devops-iaac-test/README.md

 # Vagrant IaaC (Infra As A Code) on AWS - Demo
-This is a simple repo to demonstrate Vagrant working with AWS.
-We have implement **IaaC (Infra-As-A-Code)** and CaaC(Configuration-as-code) using Vagrant and Ansible.
+This is a simple repo to demonstrate how to implement IaaC using Vagrant on AWS.
+We have implemented **IaaC (Infra-As-A-Code)** and CaaC(Configuration-as-code) using Vagrant and Ansible.

 This **IaaC** will create a Virtual Machine in **AWS** in which **nginx** webserver will be installed automatically.
 Also, website content will be copied from [github sample site](https://github.com/ginigangadharan/vagrant-aws-iaas-demo-site.git).
-We will also enable firewll and root login security automatically using ansible.
+We will also enable firewall and root login securities automatically using ansible provisioning.

 ## How to use this repo - Quick Overview